OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 ![Lower nav laptop and desktop](assets/readme_images/lower-nav-laptop-desktop.png)

 * At the bottom of each page, there is a lower navigation section providing contact information, opening hours, and a newsletter subscription form, and updates on today's truck location.
 All with Aria-labels for screenreaders.
+    Also on phones and tablets there is a tel function for calls and an mailto function that opens up you preferred mailservice creating a new mail.
+Works on phones, tablets, latops and desktops.

 #### Footer